pwhittlesea/pwhittlesea.github.com/content/posts/2025-06-15-long-live-the-lakehouse/index.md

 Well someone needs to be the owner of the process which updates the metadata;
 otherwise known as the 'Catalog'.

-When writing a row to an Iceberg table, you are actually sending a request to a Catalog API, which appends data to the underlying table.
+When writing a row to an Iceberg table, you are actually sending a request to a Catalog {{< term "API" >}}, which appends data to the underlying table.
 Then on the next read of the table, the new row appears.

 You can't have multiple Catalogs owning the metadata, otherwise you would get some lovely conflicting opinions on what the table should contain.